rethinkdb/rethinkdb-rs/api/javascript/index.md

 [Read more about this command &rarr;](distinct/)

 ## [contains](contains/) ##

 {% apibody %}
 sequence.contains([value | predicate_function, ...]) &rarr; bool
 {% endapibody %}

-Returns whether or not a sequence contains all the specified values, or if functions are provided instead, returns whether or not a sequence contains values matching all the specified functions.
+When called with values, returns `true` if a sequence contains all the specified values.
+When called with predicate functions, returns `true` if for each predicate there exists at least one element of the stream where that predicate returns `true`.

 __Example:__ Has Iron Man ever fought Superman?